GiLifshitz/Baby_sensor/README.md

 - LED Screen: Displays real-time data and status messages.
 Useful for visual feedback and monitoring system status at a glance.
 - Green LED Light: Indicates movements in the baby's bed.
 - Batteries (3 units): Power source for two of the ESP32 units, ensuring their operation and portability.
+- SPDT slide switch (3 units): Used to control the power supply to the ESP32 units.
 - 330 Ohm Resistor: Used to limit current and protect components, such as LEDs, from excessive current.

 ## Software and Services